EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 *  Signature_or_MAC_3 is not used.

-* COSE_Encrypt0 is computed as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, IV_3, and the following parameters.
+* COSE_Encrypt0 is computed as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, IV_3, and the following parameters.
 The protected header SHALL be empty.

    * external_aad = TH_3